 And these updates sometimes make games stop working out of the blue.
 This isn’t an issue on Windows 7 because there aren’t any surprise updates.
-Instead, you install Windows 7, update it, and it works like a charm from that point.
+Instead, you install 7, update it, and it works like a charm from that point.

 Windows 7 is still good enough for gaming.
-In addition, the overall performance in the latest AAA titles is similar to Windows 10.
+In addition, the overall performance in the latest AAA titles is similar to 10.

 However, the 0.1% and 1% lows are significantly worse on Windows 7, indicating micro stutters.
-Moreover, games use substantially more RAM on Windows 7 than on Windows 10.
+Moreover, games use substantially more RAM on 7 than on 10.
 Your in-game performance might suffer as a result.

 Nonetheless, Windows 7 remains popular because the interface is simpler, has more control, and older games have better compatibility.